0xMetaLabs/wagmi_web/README.md

 ## License

-This project is licensed under the [LICENSE] file in the repository.
+This project is licensed under the MIT License.

 ## Support

 For issues, feature requests, or questions:
 - 📫 Open an issue on GitHub
-- 💬 Join our community discussions
 - 📖 Check out the [Wagmi documentation](https://wagmi.sh/)

 ---